andersy005/xdev-projects/README.md

 This repository is meant to help organize and plan our *project* work.
 The intent is for each project to be described by a single document, a *Project Specification* document.
-A template for this document exists in the `templates` directory.
+A template for this document exists in the `projects` directory.
 Similarly, *Campaign Specification* documents should be created, too, though the requirements for defining a campaign as much less stringent.